Waivers, Extensions, and Exemptions

 Please note: If your vehicle fails its annual emissions inspection, please have all related taxes and fees ready.
 Then visit your local county tag office for information about a possible non-renewable 30-day extension on your registration, per OCGA 40-2-20.

 Repair Waivers are not renewable or transferable.
-The Repair Waiver process and qualifications begin each year when the vehicle's registration must be renewed (the vehicle owner's birthday).
+The Repair Waiver application process and qualifications begin each year when the vehicle's registration must be renewed (the vehicle owner's birthday).
 For more information and final guidance, please see the Georgia I/M rules.

 Additional information and a list of qualified repair facilities within your zip code can be found in the quarterly RepairWatch Public Report.

-Applying for a Repair Waiver
+How to Apply for a Repair Waiver

 Repair Waiver Applications may be submitted electronically through this website, or you may print, complete, and submit the forms in-person at any GCAF Customer Service Center.
 GCAF also partners with metro Atlanta tag offices to offer waiver services.
 GCAF recommends contacting your local tag office to find out the services they offer.